At a Glance

 - Company: Be part of the VA Central Western Massachusetts Healthcare System, dedicated to serving veterans.

-- Benefits: Enjoy a full-time schedule with potential telework options and comprehensive federal benefits.
+- Benefits: Enjoy flexible work hours, potential telework options, and comprehensive federal employee benefits.

 - Why this job: Make a real impact on patient care while developing valuable coding skills in a supportive culture.

-- Qualifications: Requires knowledge of medical terminology and coding; education or experience in health information management preferred.
+- Qualifications: Must have knowledge of medical terminology and coding; relevant education or experience is required.

 - Other info: This is an entry-level position with opportunities for growth and professional development.